New publication aims to be ‘good for the head’

 She also refuses to come down with any judgement about “good” or “bad” information, despite the somewhat high-brow connotations of a site which literally translates as “good for the head”.
 Articles appearing during this opening week cover topics from Proust to Baudelaire to the “dumbing-down” of French TV talk shows.
 For Berdoz, however, “there are simply different types of information – it is for the reader to choose.”

 Indeed, the reader, not some high-minded editorial direction, she promises, will be at the centre of the Bon pour la tête experience.
 Subscribers will suggest topics and may even have the chance to contribute curated opinion pieces in a section called “à vif”.
-“Readers are editors,” the site proclaims.
+“Readers are editors,” the site proclaimed.

 Wouldn’t this lead to the same problems of filter-bubbles – people becoming overly comfortable in a like-minded community of ideas – that good media is supposed to pierce through?
 No, she says.
 “We will listen carefully to our readers, to what they want, but without becoming populist.”